0xn3va/ipa-patching/README.md

 # ipa-patching.sh

-The ipa-patching.sh script patches the app's IPA and signs the code to load `FridaGadget.dylib` on start.
+The `ipa-patching.sh` script patches the app's IPA and signs the code to load `FridaGadget.dylib` on start without jailbreak.

 # Dependencies